anshulkhare7/productivity-tools/README.md

 Note taking software.
 It's like a quine - a self replicating html file - with a rich library of plugins.
 I use it to host my [notes](https://anshulkhare.in/) as static website on github.

+## Amethyst

+[Amethyst](https://github.com/ianyh/Amethyst) is a Tiling window manager for macOS.
+Helps you rearrange (quickly) the windows in a tiled layout, cycle through them, resize them, etc. — all with keyboard shortcuts.

 ## Auto Hot Key

 Very useful tool for automating stuff in windows.
 I primarily use for remapping keyboard keys and custom shortcuts etc. [My autohotkey scripts](https://github.com/anshulkhare7/productivitytools/blob/main/key-remapping.ahk)